Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 1. Knowledge Drops for senior leadership and heads of service, providing an overview of the new Act.
 It includes overviews of the Act for suppliers, so can be shared with your supplier base.

-2. Expert Practitioner eLearning comprising a series of ten modules for those on the procurement coalface and which provides more in-depth knowledge of the provisions of the new Act.
+2. Practitioner eLearning comprising a series of ten modules for those on the procurement coalface and which provides more in-depth knowledge of the provisions of the new Act.

 3. Guidance which is being drip-fed from the Cabinet Office to support the transition to the new Act.

-What will the CPC be doing?
+What is the CPC be doing?

 Guidance notes such as this will be issued as and when there is sufficient further information to share.